legendarycode3/inventory-management-smart-contract/README.md

 ****NOTE (Use Remix IDE, for quick prototyping):****  You can literally just copy the main contract source code and paste it on Remix IDE and learn along side how the code works while trying to build yours as you keep building.

 ### Building the Project (Using Remix IDE):
-1. Copy the core smart contract file code `StudentRegistry.sol` to Remix IDE (a browser based IDE, for quick prototyping).
+1. Copy the core smart contract file code `InventoryManagement.sol` to Remix IDE (a browser based IDE, for quick prototyping).
 2. Create a new file for the project on your Remix IDE and paste , to learn and build along faster.
+3. And then Compile the smart contract file you have created on Remix IDE.

 ## Usage